sourceoptics/source_optics/INSTALL.md

 Now complete the setup:

 ```
+python manage.py migrate

+python manage.py createsuperuser

-# create a superuser and the default organization
+# create the initial secret for credential encryption in the database and the default organization object
 python manage.py init -s

 # run the application on port 8000
 python manage.py runserver 0:8000
 ```

-NOTE: the `init` command will be going away in future releases, and be replaced by use of the standard django management commands for database setup.
-There may be another management command for creating the initial organization and secrets that are used to encrypt repository access credentials.

 Verification
 ============